Evan Dimas: International career

 Evan made his senior debut with Indonesia on 11 November 2014 at the age of 19 in an unofficial friendly against Timor Leste, in which he also scored.
 He made his official international debut on 28 November 2014, against Laos, scoring his first international goal and making one assist in a 2014 AFF Championship match.
 He became captain of the senior team in May 2021.
 Despite already debuting for the senior national team, he was still called to the Indonesia U-23 team and played in a 1–1 draw against Syria U-23 on 10 February 2015.
 He then continued to play four times with the Indonesia U-23 team in 2015, for their preparation for the 2016 AFC U-23 Championship qualification and 2015 Southeast Asian Games.
 He played in the 2016 AFC U-23 Championship qualification, playing three times and scoring one goal.
 He played in the 2015 Southeast Asian Games five times, scoring four goals.
 He was part of the Indonesia team that won bronze in the 2017 Southeast Asian Games.

 Evan was called into Indonesia's friendly match squad against Mauritius on 11 September 2018 by Danurwindo, In that match, Evan scored the decisive goal for the national team's victory against Mauritius.
 A year later, On 15 June 2019, he scored a brace in a 6–0 win over Vanuatu in a friendly match.
 Six months later, he also was part of the Indonesia team that won silver in the 2019 Southeast Asian Games in the Philippines.
-In the 2019 final, he had to leave the game with a serious injury after a Vietnamese player aggressively tackled him.
+In the 2019 final, he had to leave the game with a serious injury after Đoàn Văn Hậu aggressively tackled him.